felixjchen/ECC-Cache/README.md

 - created ECC client / server
   - Servers contain key value maps
     - Each server contains a block, where k*block_size = |message|, **we only need k blocks to reconstruct the message**
+    - Reed Solomon requires Galois field 2^8... our message needs to be base 256.
+UTF8 does this for us, common characters have 1 char - 1 number in base256, rare characters are less efficient
     - Can recover if told so
   - Client ECC code
     - Reads first k responses, constructs message